-Transforming the Judgmental Mind and The Work of Byron Katie® retreat
+Transforming the Judgmental Mind

 |Donald Rothberg, Ph.D., has practiced Insight Meditation since 1976, and has also trained in Tibetan Dzogchen and Mahamudra practice.
 He regularly teaches insight and lovingkindness meditation, and on transforming the judgmental mind, mindful communication, and socially engaged Buddhism.
-He is the author of The Engaged Spiritual Life.||Marisa Handler has practiced Insight Meditation in retreats and daily life for 16 years, and is a writer, singer-songwriter, teacher, and coach.
-She is the author of the award-winning memoir Loyal to the Sky, and her essays, fiction, and poetry have appeared in numerous publications.
-She teaches at Mills College, Stanford University, Esalen and CIIS.
-She is also a committed practitioner of Byron Katie’s The Work®.|
+He is the author of The Engaged Spiritual Life.||Eve Decker is a mindfulness teacher, coach, and musician who has been practicing Insight Meditation since 1991.
+Eve co-leads the Insight Meditation Community of Berkeley, is a mentor for the Mindfulness Meditation Teacher Certification Program, and she teaches for the family program at Spirit Rock Meditation Center. evedecker.com|

-Location: Sacred Streams, 2149 Byron St., Berkeley, CA. (Walk from BART)
+Location: Sacred Stream, 2149 Byron St., Berkeley, CA. (Walk from BART)

-Cost: $250 Registration + Donation to Teachers (Dana)
+Cost: $350 Registration + Donation to Teachers (Dana)

 IMPORTANT INFORMATION ABOUT THIS RETREAT

 - This is a meditation retreat and training; it is NOT a workshop or conference.